Best Practices For E-Commerce UI Design

 In this case, it includes a self-service chat widget in the bottom-right that has to be clicked in order to open.
 It also places information about its current returns policy in a sticky bar at the top, freeing up the product pages to strictly focus on product details.

-3. Make Product Variants As Easy to Select As Possible
+3. Make Product Variants As Easy To Select As Possible

 For some products, there is no decision that shoppers have to make other than: “Do I want to add this item to my cart or not?”